Sergio-Daniel-Pires/python-whatsapp-wrapper/docs/source/index.rst

-.. python-whatsapp-bot documentation master file, created by sphinx-quickstart on Tue Aug 13 19:07:38 2024.
+.. python-whatsapp-wrapper documentation master file, created by sphinx-quickstart on Tue Aug 13 19:07:38 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-python-whatsapp-bot documentation
+python-whatsapp-wrapper documentation
 =================================

 Add your content using ``reStructuredText`` syntax.
 See the